 Note you must still manually enter the QueriesPerDay field -recommended value is 100.

-The account information in your PedX file is important and should be backed up, e.g. by saving the BMX file to a CD.
+The account information in your PedX file is important and should be backed up, e.g. by saving the BMX file to a cloud drive like Google Drive or Dropbox or to a USB flash drive.
 You can also easily change web sites because the source data is in your PedX file and all you need to do is upload it to the new web site.
 To upload follow these steps.
 First make sure that you are currently viewing the Account table, then use the Tools-Export PedigreePoint command.
 A dialog appears as shown below:

 You can find out what users are doing on your web site by using the pp_admin.htm report.